When Should You See a Prostate Doctor?

 The prostate gland produces seminal fluid for semen, which protects the sperm.
-Men who may have prostate problems may experience difficulty in getting or maintaining an erection.
+Men with prostate problems may experience difficulty getting or maintaining an erection.
 Specifically, having an enlarged prostate can lead to erectile dysfunction.
 Sometimes, they could also experience pain during ejaculation.

 See a Prostate Doctor in Mint Hill and Concord, North Carolina

 Dr. Richard Natale, an expert in men’s health and a broad range of urological conditions, leads our team in giving you treatment tailored to your needs.
 Your prostate health is our top priority.
 If you happen to feel any of these symptoms, do not hesitate to have yourself checked.